apache/nuttx/examples/nsh/README.txt

   must be defined.
 If CONFIG_EXAMPLES_NSH_TELNET is selected, then there some other configuration settings that apply:

+  * CONFIG_NET=y
+      Of course, networking must be enabled

+  * CONFIG_NSOCKET_DESCRIPTORS
+      And, of course, you must allocate some socket descriptors.

+  * CONFIG_NET_TCP=y
+      TCP/IP support is required for telnet (as well as various other TCP-related configuration settings).

   * CONFIG_EXAMPLES_NSH_IOBUFFER_SIZE
       Determines the size of the I/O buffer to use for sending/ receiving TELNET commands/reponses